silverlight513/poems/Book Conept.md

 - [The Tower](https://cdn.waterstones.com/bookjackets/large/9780/2413/9780241303092.jpg)

+## Content

+30 poems seleted from this repositry

 ## Layout

 The book will be split into two parts.
 The first being the poems themselves and the second being the details (description, datings, structure) relating to each poem.